JonathanPaquinLafleur/Speed-Zone-iOS-Game/README.md

 # Description
 Speed Zone was a game that allowed people to play together using a single smartphone by passing it around.
 The game was developed in 2008 when very few smartphones were in circulation and, for many, passing around a single device was the only way to experience multiplayer gaming with friends.

+# Development
+The game was mostly meant to be a fun side project and an opportunity to learn some Objective-C and an early experiment with touch screen interfaces.